Graphs with Large Girth and Small Cop Number

 \section{Conclusion}

-In this paper we have improved an upper bound for the cop number given by Frankl appearing in \cite{frankl1987cops} for of graphs with girth at least $7$ and large minimum degree.
-In doing so we have shown that such graphs have cop number $o(n \delta^{(1-o(1))\frac{g}{4}})$ where the asymptotics here are in $n$.
-This result implies that for all $\alpha \in (0,1)$ then there exists a sufficiently large $0< \epsilon< 1$ such that if $G$ has $\delta \geq n^{\epsilon}$ and has at most $O(n^{1-\alpha})$ cycles of length $6$ or less, then $c(G) = O(n^{1-\alpha})$.
-We conjecture that this upper bound is not best possible, as the the capture time implied by our proof is independent of the size of our graphs, which leads us to believe that there may be more complicated strategy which proves more advantageous for the cops.
-We also conjecture that our bound holds for graphs with girth less than $7$ and graphs with minimum degree $\delta = O(\ln{n})$ and less.
-Additionally, we have proven a conjecture of Bradshaw, Hosseini, Mohar, and Stacho from \cite{bradshaw2023cop}, and in so doing shown that the lower bound $c(G) \geq \frac{1}{g} (\delta - 1)^{\lfloor \frac{g-1}{4}\rfloor}$ is within a sub-exponential factor of being tight.
+In this paper we have extended an upper bound for the cop number given by Frankl for $d$-regular of high girth appearing in \cite{frankl1987cops} to all graphs girth at least $7$.
+In doing so we have shown that such graphs have cop number $O(n\log(n)(\delta-1)^{-\lfloor \frac{g+1}{4} \rfloor})$ where the asymptotics here are in $n$.
+This result implies that for all $\alpha \in (0,1)$ there exists a sufficiently large $0< \epsilon< 1$ such that if $G$ has $\delta \geq n^{\epsilon}$ and $G-S$, for $S\subseteq V(G)$, has no cycle of length $7$ or less where $|S| = O(n^{1-\alpha})$, then $c(G) = O(n^{1-\alpha})$.
+We conjecture that this upper bound is not best possible.
+Additionally, our work adds further evidence to a conjecture of Bradshaw, Hosseini, Mohar, and Stacho from \cite{bradshaw2023cop} by showing that their conjecture is implied by a conjecture related to the Moore bound without the need for Meyniel's conjecture to be true.